librity/ignite_todo_backend/README.md

 $ yarn dev
 ```

-3. Import the Insomnia workspace from `./insomnia/workspace.json`.
+3. Import the Insomnia workspace from `./insomnia/workspace.json`
+   and run some requests.

 ### Testing